Editor’s Note: This article was originally posted in 2019. It was updated in 2022.

 We’ll dive deeper into the specifics of the post types later in this article.

 We’re talking about Google so, of course, SEO is a consideration.
 Creating posts helps Google gain a better understanding of your website, which helps its algorithms in the ranking process.

-Google My Business plays an integral role in local search ranking factors.
-According to research by Moz, GMB and its features like posts, Q&A and image uploads had a local ranking importance of 25% in 2018.
+Google Business Profile plays an integral role in local search ranking factors.
+According to research by Moz, GBP and its features like posts, Q&A and image uploads had a local ranking importance of 25% in 2018.
 This is the highest percentage of any factor and is up from 19% in 2017.

 Optimizing your profile, frequently logging in and creating posts signals to Google that you’re engaged with your listing and keeping it fresh and relevant to users.
 This, combined with any engagement and backlinks you generate from users, provides ranking benefits.

 All companies want to stand out from their competitors.
 Google Business Profile posts are a way to do just that.

 Because GBP posts are longer than social media posts but shorter than a typical blog post, many businesses aren’t sure how to fit them into their marketing strategy.
 As a result, the posts feature is used infrequently or not at all, despite the benefits.

 Google Business Profile Gold Product Expert Ben Fisher analyzed 2,000 GBP profiles that made up the top 20 results in the Local Finder in competitive industries in 10 major cities.
 He found that 59.6% of those businesses had posted at least once, including 17.5% who had an active post in the last seven days.